 If you can't get an answer from a federal agency in a timely fashion, or if you feel you have been treated unfairly, our office may be able to help resolve a problem or get you the information you need.
 While we cannot guarantee you a favorable outcome, we will do our best to help you receive a fair and timely response to your problem.

 Residents of the 2nd Congressional District of Louisiana can contact us for assistance in dealing with Federal agencies.
-In order to better serve you, this form will generate a printable page that you should sign and mail to our office.

 How can we help?